MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydefinfo-structure.md

 ## Remarks

 The querydef is an object of class [CDaoQueryDef](../../mfc/reference/cdaoquerydef-class.md).
-The references to Primary, Secondary, and All above indicate how the information is returned by the [GetQueryDefInfo](../../mfc/reference/cdaodatabase-class.md#getquerydefinfo) member function in class `CDaoDatabase`.
+The references to Primary, Secondary, and All indicate how the information is returned by the [GetQueryDefInfo](../../mfc/reference/cdaodatabase-class.md#getquerydefinfo) member function in class `CDaoDatabase`.

 Information retrieved by the [CDaoDatabase::GetQueryDefInfo](../../mfc/reference/cdaodatabase-class.md#getquerydefinfo) member function is stored in a `CDaoQueryDefInfo` structure.
 Call `GetQueryDefInfo` for the database object in whose QueryDefs collection the querydef object is stored. `CDaoQueryDefInfo` also defines a `Dump` member function in debug builds.
 You can use `Dump` to dump the contents of a `CDaoQueryDefInfo` object.
-Class `CDaoDatabase` also supplies member functions for directly accessing all of the properties returned in a `CDaoQueryDefInfo` object, so you'll probably seldom need to call `GetQueryDefInfo`.
+Class `CDaoDatabase` also supplies member functions for directly accessing all of the properties returned in a `CDaoQueryDefInfo` object, so you'll seldom call `GetQueryDefInfo`.

 When you append a new field or parameter object to the Fields or Parameters collection of a querydef object, an exception is thrown if the underlying database doesn't support the data type specified for the new object.